 A USRN is a unique and persistent identifier for every street, road, track, path, cycletrack or way in Great Britain.
-It can be found in the OS MasterMap Highways Network products and is also a key component in OS’s AddressBase suite of products.
+It can be found in the OS MasterMap Highways Network products and is also a key component in OS’s AddressBase products.

 Topographic Identifier (TOID)

 A TOID is a unique identifier, consisting of the letters ‘osgb’ and followed by up to sixteen digits, associated with every feature in many of OS’s large scale products.
 The TOID is based on the Digital National Framework concept and the principles that underpin it.

 This comparison table highlights the similarities and differences between the Identifier products

 |Relationships between UPRNs, USRNs and TOIDs